Evolutionary Medicine: Transforming Our Understanding of Human Health and Disease

 “The main challenge is to close the gap between academics working in evolutionary biology, the training of doctors and the mentality of the specialist in the context of the entire establishment of the big pharmaceutical companies. points says Bernard Crespi, an evolutionary biologist at Simon Fraser University.

 It also remains a big question how evolutionary medicine will find a way to collaborate with the pharmaceutical industry.
-But Nesse – the man who started it all – says evolutionary medicine still has the power to provide new questions and new answers about diseases: “There is a chasm between evolutionary biology and medicine and it is actually damaging human health.”
+But Nesse – the man who started it all – says evolutionary medicine still has the power to provide new questions and new answers regarding diseases: “There is a chasm between evolutionary biology and medicine and it is actually damaging human health.”
 “It’s a slow process, but science always wins,” he says.

 Conocé The Trust Project